-If you’ve ever tried to cram a buggy into a car boot, or stash a pushchair on a plane, you’ll appreciate the importance of a good quality lightweight stroller.
+If you’ve ever tried to cram a large pram into a car boot or stash a pushchair on a plane, you’ll appreciate the importance of one of the best lightweight strollers.
 Your child may only be in a pushchair for a few short years, but if you have one that’s heavy and cumbersome, it can feel like an eternity.

-Whether you’re an aspiring jetsetter or simply like to have a buggy at the ready for occasional use, a lightweight travel stroller that’s as compact and easily manoeuvrable as possible is a must (as well as one that’s comfortable for baby or toddler…of course.)
+Whether you’re an aspiring jetsetter or simply like to have a buggy at the ready for occasional use, a good quality lightweight travel stroller that’s as compact and easily manoeuvrable as possible is a must (as well as one that’s comfortable for baby or toddler…of course).

 Lightweight buggies come into their own for trips around town (when your child decides to walk you can push them one-handed), for journeys on public transport and of course, on holiday… especially if you’re flying or hiring a small car.